Zichqec/YAYA_Fundamentals/module_01_basic_building_blocks/03_data_types.md

 The above function will output `10`

-//I want to move this section to footnotes
 Integers may also be written as binary values by adding "0b" to the start of a value, or as hexadecimal values by adding "0x" to the start of a value.

 ```c